 Step 2: Under the accessories box, you need to locate the Command Prompt and right-click on it.
-This will pop-up a drop down menu, in which you can select Run as administrator.
+This will pop-up a drop-down menu, in which you can select Run as administrator.

 Step 3: Once the command prompt box is up, you need to type "sfc/scannow".
 To tell the computer to run the command, you need to press Enter.

 Step 4: SFC by the way stands for System File Checker.
 The command that you have entered in the Command Prompt will tell your computer to scan the system files of your Windows Operating System.
 You have to keep in mind that this can take a few minutes for your computer to perform.
-Time would vary from one computer to another, depending on a number of factors.
-In other words, don’t try to do anything else when it is still performing its tasks so as not to cause any more conflicts.
+Time would vary from one computer to another, depending on some factors.
+In other words, don't try to do anything else when it is still performing its tasks so as not to cause any more conflicts.
 The sfc/scannow command will not just tell the computer to scan the system files.
 It will also repair it on its own.

 Step 5: Once the computer is done with scanning and repairing though, you have to reboot it.